Satisfactory Academic Progress Policy

 Each year the federal government and/or UMass Dartmouth Financial Aid Services randomly selects financial aid recipients for verification.
 The verification process requires that we review the information reported on the FAFSA and check for accuracy against documentation you provide to our office.

-The U.S. Department of Education is moving towards a more individualized verification process where only certain elements of verification are performed on particular students.
-This means that UMass Dartmouth may not require the same documentation from each student.
+The U.S. Department of Education has moved towards a more individualized verification process where only certain elements of verification are performed on particular students.
+This means that UMass Dartmouth may not require the same documentation from each student selected for verification.

 How will I be notified?